cssnr/hls-downloader-client/README.md

 ## More Info

 > [!NOTE]
 > This information is for Linux/macOS.
-Windows uses a slightly different approach with the registry and packaged python.
+Windows uses a different approach with registry and packaged python.

 Manifest files must be renamed to: `org.cssnr.hls.downloader.json`